 If there’s one country in Europe that is still off the radar of most naturist travelers, it must be Portugal.
 How many of you knew that there are any naturist places in Portugal before we started blogging about the country a month ago?
 Honestly, we didn’t know either.
 Only when we were contacted by the friendly people of Quinta Do Maral, the country appeared on our map as well.
 Really?
-A naturist camping in Portugal?
+A naturist campsite in Portugal?
 Would this be the only one?
 Or might there be others?
 Well, look at that, there ARE others.
-In different forms as well, campings and guest houses, even some nude beaches!
+In different forms as well, campsites and guest houses, even some nude beaches!

 That was the perfect queue for us to start planning a naked road trip through Portugal!
 And now that we’ve set out the trail, we welcome you to step in our footsteps.
 With this naturist road trip through Portugal, you’ll not only find some amazing places to get naked, but you’ll also get to see lots of the beauty of the country.